DepFCD/DepFCD/README.md

 ## Scripts

 ### Set up
-We use the following scripts to get the merge points and conflicts, most of them are from https://zenodo.org/record/6272071#.Yxg_OWhBw_E.
+We use the following scripts to get the merge points and conflicts.
+You can refer to  https://zenodo.org/record/6272071#.Yxg_OWhBw_E for more information.
-To execute them, users need to satisfy the following steps.
+To execute them, users need to follow the following steps.
 1. Clone corresponding customized Android Frameworks into directory platforms.
 2. Retrieve the commit history of customized Android Frameworks and store it in directory history.
 3. Run Python scripts to acquire merge and conflict information.